Charles Howard, 2nd Earl of Berkshire: Popish Plot

 As an influential member of the Catholic nobility, and a staunch supporter of the Duke of York, the Catholic heir to the throne, he was, like his cousin William Howard, 1st Viscount Stafford (who was executed for treason in 1680), an obvious target of Titus Oates and other informers during the Popish Plot.
 More wary of the danger than was Stafford, he fled abroad in November 1678 before any accusation of treason was made against him, and died in Paris the following April.

 No credible evidence of treason was ever produced against him, although it has been argued that his sudden flight was suspicious in itself.
 A number of supposedly incriminating letters which he wrote in 1674 merely confirmed his political support for the future James II, who he promised to stand by "in the dark hour of his fortune", and his alleged deathbed confession to a treasonable conspiracy is now regarded as a forgery.

 Family

 Berkshire's wife Dorothy (left), painted ca. 1637 by Anthony van Dyck.

-On 10 April 1637, he married Hon.
-Dorothy Savage (c.1611-1691), daughter of Thomas Savage, 1st Viscount Savage and Elizabeth Savage, Countess Rivers:
+On 10 April 1637, Howard married Dorothy Savage (c.1611-1691), daughter of Thomas Savage, 1st Viscount Savage and Elizabeth Savage, Countess Rivers.
+She was known as "Doll".
+According to Dorothy Sidney, Countess of Leicester, they married without consent or knowledge of their parents.
+Their children included: